sandipanpaul06/SISSSCO/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Creating training and testing datasets:
+1. Data preprocessing and model training:

- A. Open terminal and go to SISSSCO software directory.
+1.1.
+Open terminal and go to SISSSCO software directory.
 Example:
    ```sh
    cd /Users/sarnab2020/Desktop/git_sisssco
    ```

- B. .ms output fles:
+1.2. .ms output fles:

-   i.
+1.2.1.
 The .ms files are located in "Datasets" folder in the SISSSCO software directory.
 For example:
    ```sh
    /Users/user/Desktop/SISSSCO/Datasets
    ```
-   ii.
+1.2.2.
 The "Datasets" folder has two sub-folders: "Neutral" and "Sweep".
 The neutral .ms files need to be placed in the "Neutral" folder, and the sweep .ms files need to be placed in the "Sweep" folder.

-   iii.
+1.2.3.
 100 sample files each can be found in the "Neutral" and "Sweep" subfolders.
 These files can be accessed by (example directory):
    ```sh
    /Users/user/Desktop/SISSSCO/Datasets/Neutral
    ```
    ```sh
    /Users/user/Desktop/SISSSCO/Datasets/Sweep
    ```
-   iv.
+1.2.4.
 The sweep .ms files have a prefix "CEU_sweep", and the neutral .ms files have a prefix "CEU_neut", followed by consecutive numbers from 1 to 100.
 Example:
    ```sh
    CEU_sweep_1.ms, CEU_sweep_2.ms ...
 CEU_sweep_100.ms
    ```